-- (1) All shares purchased reflect shares surrendered by company directors or employees as payment of exercise price for stock options exercised or in satisfaction of tax obligations in connection with restricted stock awards. - (2) In May 2011, our board of directors approved a stock repurchase program to acquire up to \$150 million shares of our company's outstanding common stock.
-We have repurchased 2,036,383 shares under this program through December 31, 2013 at an average price of \$12.82 per share.
+(1) 738 shares in October and all shares in November and December reflect shares surrendered by company directors or employees as payment of exercise price for stock options exercised or in satisfaction of tax obligations in connection with restricted stock awards.

+(2) In May 2011, our board of directors approved a stock repurchase program to acquire up to \$150 million shares of our company's outstanding common stock.
+In total, we have repurchased 3,190,268 shares under this program through December 31, 2014 at a weighted average price of \$13.06 per share.